-The course covers Underlying concepts of long-term liability recognition and valuation, including bonds, long-term debt, leases, deferred taxes, and pensions and Concepts of shareholder's equity, including earnings per share, accounting changes, error corrections and the Statement of Cash Flows.
-Prerequisite: ACCT 211
+The course covers Underlying concepts of long-term liability recognition and valuation, including bonds, long-term debt, leases, deferred taxes, and pensions

 ACCT 401 Advance Auditing

 This course aims at preparing students to make decisions that an auditor oftenmakes when he conducts the audit.
 It includes auditing problems such as Audit Risk, Materiality & Analytical Review.
 The course also includes Contemporary Trends in the following topical area: statistical sampling in Auditing & the impact of Computer on Auditing.
 It utilizes auditing software package.
 Prerequisite: ACCT 214